protontypes/open-sustainable-technology/README.md

 - [OpenStudio-HPXML](https://github.com/NREL/OpenStudio-HPXML) - Modeling of residential buildings in EnergyPlus using OpenStudio/HPXML.
 - [AixLib](https://github.com/RWTH-EBC/AixLib) - A Modelica model library for building performance simulations.
 - [TEASER](https://github.com/RWTH-EBC/TEASER) - Tool for Energy Analysis and Simulation for Efficient Retrofit.
-- [pyCity](https://github.com/RWTH-EBC/pyCity) - Python package for data handling and scenario generation of city districts and urban energy systems.
+- [pyCity](https://github.com/RWTH-EBC/pyCity) - A Python package for data handling and scenario generation of city districts and urban energy systems.
 - [tespy](https://github.com/oemof/tespy) - Provides a powerful simulation toolkit for thermal engineering plants such as power plants, district heating systems or heat pumps.
 - [RC_BuildingSimulator](https://github.com/architecture-building-systems/RC_BuildingSimulator) - A Resistance Capacitance Model for an Energetic Simulation of a Building.
 - [City Energy Analyst](https://github.com/architecture-building-systems/CityEnergyAnalyst) - Helps you to analyze the effects of building retrofits, land-use planning, district heating and cooling and renewable energy on the future costs, emissions and energy consumption of neighborhoods and districts.
-- [The Modelica Buildings](https://github.com/lbl-srg/modelica-buildings) - A free and open source library with dynamic simulation models for building energy and control systems.
+- [Modelica Buildings library](https://github.com/lbl-srg/modelica-buildings) - A free and open source library with dynamic simulation models for building energy and control systems.
 - [StROBe](https://github.com/open-ideas/StROBe) - An open web tool developed at the KU Leuven Building Physics Section to model the pervasive space for residential integrated district energy assessment simulations in the openIDEAS modeling environment.
 - [NYCBuildingEnergyUse](https://github.com/mdh266/NYCBuildingEnergyUse) - Predict the emission of greenhouse gases from buildings by looking at their age, and water consumption as well as other energy consumption metrics.
 - [Smart-Energy-Monitor](https://github.com/jonathanrjpereira/Smart-Energy-Monitor) - The goal is to accurately predict the monthly electricity bill of the household using minimum hardware and by acquiring electrical data at a single location.